monarc-project/monarc-project.github.io/content/pages/documentation/common-issues.md

 This is very unlikely a problem of MONARC.

+Check the logs in the files */var/log/syslog* and */var/log/mail.log*.

 Possible solutions:

 * check the configuration of Postfix (/etc/postfix/main.cf) on the MONARC